IWG members 2018 – 2022

 Matilda Mwaba is a founder and Executive Director of the National Organisation for Women in Sport, Physical Activity and Recreation (NOWSPAR) in Zambia; she was the first female president of the Zambia Judo Association and the International Kicking AIDS Out Network, served on the National Olympic Committee and the National Sports Council of Zambia.
 Her key concerns are women’s participation in leadership and harassment of women and girls in sport.

-Regional Representative: Americas and Caribbeans
+Regional Representative: Americas

 Karen Morrison, Chief Diversity Officer, University of Central Florida

 Karen Morrison, recently hired as the first Chief Diversity Officer at the University of Central Florida, is responsible for coordinating the university’s effort to build a culture of inclusion and respect for all students, faculty and staff as part of the university’s core values and teaching mission.
 Her duties include development of diversity and inclusion as a leadership priority and engagement of the campus and larger community in programs, education, and efforts to advance a culture of respect for and celebration of diverse experience.

 Morrison served 8 years as the director of inclusion for the National Collegiate Athletic Association and was responsible for overseeing the education of the membership, national office, public, and media on women’s issues in sport, Title IX, LGBTQ issues, international student-athlete inclusion and women’s professional development and leadership.
 In her tenure she redesigned the NCAA’s diversity and inclusion resources, directed NCAA forums and convention sessions, served with numerous diversity think tanks, and shepherded projects on work/life balance, beach volleyball and triathlon, diversity and inclusion planning, pregnant and parenting student-athlete resources, inclusion of transgender student-athletes, sexual violence prevention, and the NCAA Be Well initiative.